 Disclosure: This post may contain affiliate links.
 If you purchase an item that I link to then I will make a small commission, at no extra cost to you.

-Following on from our first big family travel adventure to Costa Rica, we have just returned from our next big adventure- Sri Lanka witchy a baby!
+Following on from our first big family travel adventure to Costa Rica, we embarked on our next big adventure- Sri Lanka with a baby!
 Travelling with a baby in tow most certainly does bring with it new challenges (Where can I find space in my luggage to pack all of the nappies?
 Will baby sleep on the plane?
 What will I do without my perfect-prep machine?!), but it is so much more fun!

 OK, so I no longer have time to read the obligatory holiday fiction or have afternoon naps by the side of the pool, BUT I get to watch how excited my baby girl gets when she sees a monkey run past us, see how fascinated she is by the local people who don’t look the same as we do and watch her face when she first tries all of those delicious exotic fruits!
 Baby sensory eat your heart out!